 }

-For the protocol spec, wire format, and CLI reference, see IPC-CLI.md.
-This section covers the internal code architecture.
-The current wire protocol version is 6 (Sources/OmniWMIPC/IPCModels.swift).
+For the protocol spec, current wire version, and CLI reference, see IPC-CLI.md.
+This section covers the internal code architecture; OmniWMIPCProtocol.version in Sources/OmniWMIPC/IPCModels.swift is authoritative.

 omniwmctl OmniWM process